Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC5523874/

-• Population: Animal studies, cellular models, indirect human evidence.
+• Population: Animal models, cell studies, and indirect human data.

-• Strength/limitation: Strong biology; limited sleep-focused human RCTs.
+• Strengths/limitations: Strong biological basis; few sleep-focused human RCTs.

 1. Torres AE, et al. Photobiomodulation for the management of hair loss (2021)